Botsmarksblocket/recipe-vault/README.md

 # Recipe vault

-MovieFinder is a web application which allows users to view, create and share recipes.
+Recipe vault is a web application which allows users to view, create and share recipes.

 ## Frontend